anilrajrimal1/n8n-backups/README.md

 ## Restoring Workflows

-### For restoration I personally suggest you to download the JSON file from githun on your local machine and then importing it from n8n.
+### For restoration I personally suggest you to download the JSON file from GitHub on your local machine and then import it from n8n.

 ## Contributing